onepixnet/wordpress-template/Readme.md

-# Docker WordPress
+# WP Template

-The goal of this project is to create a single template for convenient WordPress development.
+The goal of this project is to create a single base for convenient WordPress development.
 Combine all modern tools and allow us to develop WordPress projects with pleasure

 ## Useful resources